-Soluble fiber absorbs water in the stomach which creates a sticky substance.
-This substance traps certain foods like sugar and fat which slows the absorption process down.
+Soluble fiber absorbs water in the stomach, which creates a sticky substance.
+This substance traps certain foods like sugar and fat, which slows the absorption process down.
 It also lowers cholesterol.
 Sugars are then absorbed much slower.
-This keeps your dog feeling fuller, longer, and keeps blood sugar levels are kept steady throughout the day.
+This keeps your dog feeling fuller longer and keeps blood sugar levels are kept steady throughout the day.

 Absorption of water also means that it helps to create well-formed bulkier stools.
 This reduces the chance of diarrhea.
 Additionally, some soluble sources are also prebiotics.
 This increases good bacteria in your dog’s gut which is broken down into short-chain fatty acids.
-These are an important energy source for the cells that line his digestive tract.
+These are important energy sources for the cells that line his digestive tract.
 Examples of soluble fibers are oats, barley, peas, beans, apples, and other fruits.

-This fiber absorbs little water and it passes through the digestive tract unchanged and undigested.
+This fiber absorbs little water, and it passes through the digestive tract unchanged and undigested.
 Insoluble fiber not only adds bulk to his food that keeps him feeling fuller for longer while adding no calories or energy, but it also adds bulk to your dog’s feces.
 This means that it stimulates regular movement in the gastrointestinal tract for a healthy poop routine.

 It also puts pressure on his anal glands.
-This means that they release their oil and fluid as they should, and in-turn this decreases the chances of anal gland impaction.
+This means that they release their oil and fluid as they should, and in turn, this decreases the chances of anal gland impaction.
 Examples of insoluble fiber include whole-wheat or bran products, beans, sweet potatoes, and green beans.
 Some ingredients can actually be both soluble and insoluble.
 Both are valuable and essential for your dog’s diet.

 Recommended Fiber Content

 Generally, most standard dog kibble offers a fiber content of 2% to 5%.
-There is not a specific guideline about what a high fiber diet is.
+There is no specific guideline about what a high fiber diet is.
 But, it is generally accepted by canine nutritionists that it’s anywhere between 6% and 12%.
 Every recommendation that’s on our list contains at least this amount.

 Before you rush to the cupboard and stuff your pup with extra potatoes and beans, you need to know that giving him too much fiber can also cause problems.
 A diet consisting of a fiber content above 12% generally is too much for a dog.
-So, unless directed by your Veterinarian stick to a formula with content between 6% and 12%.
+So, unless directed by your veterinarian, stick to a formula with content between 6% and 12%.

 It’s possible your veterinarian will prescribe a higher fiber content than this.
 It’s not a cause for alarm if they do.
 It just means that your dog’s body needs just a bit more than the average dog.
 So, rather than adding a bunch of random vegetables to his bowl and creating a homemade fibrous concoction, we suggest sticking to a higher quality kibble that has the right content of fiber as calculated by the professionals.

-Most dog foods with increased fiber content will contain parts of green veggies, carrots, sweet potatoes, pumpkin, beet pulp, apples, peaches, whole grains, oats, psyllium husk, legumes, and flaxseed.
+Most dog foods with increased fiber content will contain parts of green veggies, carrots, sweet potatoes, pumpkin, beet pulp, apples, peaches, whole grains, oats, psyllium husks, legumes, and flaxseed.
 Some foods also contain brown rice which helps aid in digestion.

 So now we know what fiber is and briefly what it does for your dog’s digestive system, we can look at exactly how it benefits your pup.
 There are multiple reasons to look at a higher fiber diet.
-But, you should always discuss with your vet before making any dietary adjustments.
+But you should always discuss this with your vet before making any dietary adjustments.
 Fiber itself has many benefits, but the five main health benefits you’ll see in your pup are the following.

-If your pup is overweight this is not an issue you should take lightly!
+If your pup is overweight, this is not an issue you should take lightly.
 Jokes aside, this can be a serious health condition that adds pressure to his bones and joints.
 It can also raise cholesterol, which impacts cardiovascular health.
 Both of these can contribute to decreasing your dog’s lifespan significantly.
-So while his pudgy rolls might be cute, change his diet, and get him moving!
+So while his pudgy rolls might be cute, change his diet, and get him moving.

 We already know that fiber helps to fill your dog up and satisfy his appetite without any extra calories.
 So, including fibrous foods in his diet will stop him from always feeling hungry.
-While you can add vegetables like sweet potatoes and green beans to his dog food under the direction of your Veterinarian, good quality kibble will already have the perfect amount included.
+While you can add vegetables like sweet potatoes and green beans to his dog food under the direction of your veterinarian, good quality kibble will already have the perfect amount included.

-Additionally, it also helps to avoid obesity, because it supports a healthy intestinal flora which accelerates weight loss, and again helps him to maintain a healthy weight.
+Additionally, it also helps to avoid obesity because it supports a healthy intestinal flora which accelerates weight loss and again helps him to maintain a healthy weight.
 It’s worth noting that most “healthy weight” kibbles are higher in fiber than other formulas.

 High fiber diets can help to decrease the risk of diabetes (especially in older dogs).
 It can also help manage it if your pup already has it.
 It helps slow down digestion and the absorption process of sugar and carbohydrates.
 This helps your pup process carbohydrates evenly throughout the day rather than all at once.

 Studies into diabetes and canines are very much ongoing.
-It’s currently thought by nutritionists and Veterinarians that the nutrient L-Carnitine shows blood sugar benefits.
+It’s currently thought by nutritionists and veterinarians that the nutrient L-Carnitine shows blood sugar benefits.
 This means we can “guesstimate” that it’s beneficial for dogs suffering from Diabetes.
 L-Carnitine is a nutrient that occurs naturally in the body, and it is essential for turning fat into energy.
-L-Carnitine is often included in weight-management and other specialty formulas.
+L-Carnitine is often included in weight management and other specialty formulas.

 Digestion & Regulation

-Fiber can absorb excess liquid which surprisingly helps with both constipation and diarrhea.
+Fiber can absorb excess liquid, which surprisingly helps with both constipation and diarrhea.
 Firstly, the absorption of liquid creates larger and firmer stools.
-This stimulates the muscles in the colon which prevents constipation.
+This stimulates the muscles in the colon, which prevents constipation.
 Secondly, absorbing excess liquid in his colon means that his stools become larger and firmer.

 This means you’ll have a decreased chance of diarrhea.
 Of course, long periods of chronic constipation or diarrhea might signal that there is something else going on.
-So, if extra fibrous nutrients do not toughen his poop up after a while, then get him to the Veterinarian.
+So, if extra fibrous nutrients do not toughen his poop up after a while, then get him to the veterinarian.